mims-harvard/PrimeKG/README.md

 }
 ```

-## Contribute

-TDC is a community-driven and open-science initiative.
-To get involved, join our [Slack Workspace](https://join.slack.com/t/pytdc/shared_invite/zt-x0ujg5v6-zwtQZt83fhRdgrYjXRFz5g) and checkout the [contribution guide](CONTRIBUTE.md)!

-## Contact

-Reach us at [contact@tdcommons.ai](mailto:contact@tdcommons.ai) or open a GitHub issue.

 ## Data Server

-TDC is hosted on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/21LKWG) with the following persistent identifier [https://doi.org/10.7910/DVN/21LKWG](https://doi.org/10.7910/DVN/21LKWG).
-When Dataverse is under maintenance, TDC datasets cannot be retrieved.
+TDC is hosted on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/21LKWG) with the following persistent identifier [https://doi.org/10.7910/DVN/IXA7BM](https://doi.org/10.7910/DVN/IXA7BM).
+When Dataverse is under maintenance, PrimeKG datasets cannot be retrieved.
 That happens rarely; please check the status on [the Dataverse website](https://dataverse.harvard.edu/).

 ## License
-TDC codebase is under MIT license.
+PrimeKG codebase is under MIT license.
 For individual dataset usage, please refer to the dataset license found in the website.